Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 You can use live video content to offer sneak peeks at upcoming yoga classes, create demonstrations or how-to videos, broadcast an event, or collaborate with social media influencers to amplify your message.

-Facebook, Stripe, YouTube and Zoom all now lets you stream live video directly from your computer.
-You can broadcast Live from a laptop or desktop now.
+Facebook, YouTube, Zoom, and TikTok Live all now let you stream live video directly from your computer.

 In a nutshell

-1. The schedule of classes is already setup and added to your website
+1. The schedule of classes is already set up and added to your website

 2. Clients pre-pay and pre-book classes the same way (you can create separate pricing plans for online clients)